 WASHINGTON – Members of Congress Wednesday pressed social media companies on their role in the spread of illegal content such as child pornography and the sale of weapons and drugs.

-Two congressional subcommittees met to review a section of the Communications Decency Act that says social media and other online are not legally responsible, unlike a traditional publisher, for content posted by others on their platforms.
+Two congressional subcommittees met to review a section of the Communications Decency Act that says social media and other online platforms are not legally responsible, unlike a traditional publisher, for content posted by others on their platforms.

-“If Facebook doesn’t want to play referee ….then they should get out of the game,” Matsui said.
+“If Facebook doesn’t want to play referee …then they should get out of the game,” Rep. Doris Matsui, D-Calif. ,said.